DevCycleHQ/js-sdks/README.md

 Ensure you have Node 16.x installed.

 1. Clone this repo
+2. Run `scripts/brew-install.sh` to install required system packages (on Mac OS).
+   - if not on Mac OS, follow platform-specfic instructions for obtaining each package listed in the script.
-2. Run `pnpm` from the root directory.
+3. Run `pnpm install` from the root directory.
 SDKs and examples should now be set up to run via Nx.
-3. Run `aws configure sso`
-4. Run `aws sso login`

 ## Directory Structure
 ```